Toward a Characterization of Simulation Between Arithmetic Theories: Further Conjectural Extensions

 \subsection{Density of Hard Sentences}

-For density arguments, the set $R$ is not the most convenient one, because it need not occupy a large fraction of $\{0,1\}^n$.
-For that purpose it is better to pass to the logarithmic-deficiency set $R^{\log}$, defined by $x{\in}R^{\log}$ if and only if $K_U(x){\geq}|x|{-}d\log |x|$.
-Below, we will refer to \textbf{SETH-K-Finite} with $R$ replaced by $R^{\log}$; this yields a finite-scale strengthening on a set of strings whose density tends to $1$.
+The first consequence of \textbf{SETH-K-Finite} concerns the abundance of hard single-axiom extensions.
+For density arguments, the fixed-deficiency set $R$ is not the most convenient one, because it need not occupy a fraction tending to $1$ inside each length.
+We therefore apply the same conjectural schema to the logarithmic-deficiency set $R^{\log}$, defined by $x{\in}R^{\log}$ if and only if $K_U(x){\geq}|x|{-}d\log |x|$.
+Define $k_{R^{\log}}^{\mathcal S}$ and $N_{R^{\log},m,\epsilon}^{\mathcal S}$ exactly as above, with $R^{\log}$ in place of $R$.